tobyqin/testcube/README.md

 ## TestCube

-TestCube is a platform to manage and monitor automation test results, it provides a friendly web portal which is build with Python + Django.
+TestCube is a platform to manage and monitor automation test results, it provides a friendly web interface which is build with Python and Django.

+Let me use 1 minute to descript TestCube...

+**Why?** - To manage and analyze automation test results efficiently.

+**What?** - It is web portal to deal with stuff like test runs, test cases, test results and test reports.

+**How ?** - Your automation tests must generate [xunit](http://reflex.gforge.inria.fr/xunit.html#xunitReport) xml, TestCube will provide client or API to let you upload such xml files.

-You also need to learn about its API and client before using it.
+So you have to learn about its API and client before using it.

 ## Get Started